...Download ReGlobalization White Paper

 Supply chain leaders – including me – have been stressing that diversifying supply chains away from China will take time, energy and money.

 But what if politics doesn’t give your organization much choice?
 Business leaders need to start deploying optionality in case your supply chain or markets get hit with an unexpected executive decision.
+The China decoupling might happen faster than we expect.

 Did China Target Apple?
 Or Is This A Warning Shot?